stuartherbert/putting-ansible-to-work/first-playbook.md

    Finally, we've run the playbook, by telling Ansible where our playbook is.
 This has executed the 'web-dev' play, which has applied the 'curl' role to the target computer 'localhost'.

-Although this is a trivial example, these are the same actions that you'd take no matter how complex your playbook or inventory.
+These are the same actions that you will perform over and over as you build your own playbook and inventory.
 Working with Ansible is a cycle of creating roles, combining them into plays, updating the Inventory with new plays and target computers, and running Ansible to execute your changes.